Member | Established: 1967 | Member since 1977

 SMO 2: International Education Standards

-In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are set independently by the two PAOs in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).
+In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are established independently by the two professional accountancy organizations in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).

-MIA currently maintains a system that is overall in line with the latest IES requirements.
-MIA accredits accounting degree programs for the purpose of admission as C.A.
-(M) and provides ongoing feedback to universities; conducts the MIA Qualifying Examinations; implements the Chartered Accountant’s Relevant Experience (CARE) practical experience program; and requires continuing professional education for members.
+MIA maintains an education and professional development framework that is overall aligned with the latest International Education Standards (IES).
+MIA accredits accounting degree programmes for the purpose of admission as Chartered Accountant (Malaysia) [C.A.
+(M)], provides ongoing feedback to universities and higher education institutions, conducts the MIA Qualifying Examination, implements the Chartered Accountant’s Relevant Experience (CARE) practical experience programme, and establishes mandatory CPD requirements for members.

-The present Chartered Accountant’s Relevant Experience Program (CARE) is overall aligned to the IES 5 whereby a mentor-mentee approach has been adopted and the aspiring applicants must complete a minimum of 36 months of working experience under the supervision of a Chartered Accountant.
-The aspiring applicant must also demonstrate the fulfilment of technical and other competencies, and those achievements must be verified by the mentor accordingly.
+The CARE programme is aligned with the requirements of IES 5 and adopts a mentor-mentee approach.
+Aspiring applicants are required to complete a minimum of 36 months of relevant practical experience under the supervision of a Chartered Accountant and demonstrate achievement of the required technical and professional competencies, which are verified by the assigned mentor.

-The Education Board of MIA has developed the MIA Competency Framework (MIA CFM) that sets the baseline competencies for accountancy professionals and is benchmarked against the IES.
-The MIA CFM focuses on three-proficiency levels namely Foundation, Intermediate and Advanced.
-Following the release of the MIA CFM, the Education Board is carrying out its implementation plans which includes:
+MIA’s Education Board has developed the MIA Competency Framework (MIA CFM), which sets the baseline competencies for accountancy professionals and is benchmarked against the IES.
+The framework incorporates the three proficiency levels of Foundation, Intermediate, and Advanced and continues to guide MIA’s accreditation and practical experience requirements.

-The MIA Education Board also works closely with fellow regulators on accounting education such as the Ministry of Higher Education and the Malaysian Qualifications Agency in the development of Program Standards of Accounting and policy documents that are in line with the MIA CFM and IES.
+The Education Board continues to work closely with fellow regulators and relevant government bodies, including the Ministry of Higher Education and the Malaysian Qualifications Agency, to support the development of accounting programme standards and policy documents aligned with the MIA CFM and IES.

 Current Status: Sustain